-Tuition rates for the school year are announced each spring during registration.
-Tuition is due on the 1st day of each month and shall be paid using the Tuition Express ACH program (via bank account withdrawal or credit card).
-For any family who pays by credit card, a 3% processing fee will be added to your monthly tuition.
+Tuition and deposit rates for Camp CREW are announced each spring during registration.
+Tuition and deposits are paid on the following schedule, and shall be paid using the PraxiSchool system (via bank account withdrawal or credit card) via automatic payment.
+For any family who pays by credit card, a 3% processing fee will be added to the tuition.